KINDERGARTEN

 Follow these steps to get your child ready for their first year!

-- Our Kindergarten Welcome Events are coming up!
-There, you’ll collect a kindergarten enrollment packet.
-Fill it out and return it to the school with the required documents.
+- At the event, you’ll collect a kindergarten enrollment packet.
+You can get help at the event filling it out and register that night or return it to the school before the end of the school year with the required documents.

 - Gather your documents.
 Parents or guardians will need proof of address, birth verification, and immunization records.